Chrysocolla Stone | Properties and Meaning

-Although mined in a number of locations worldwide large quantities of commercial grade chrysocolla comes from Israel and Africa and in particular the Democratic Republic of Congo.
-This popular stone is often associated with the minerals malachite, turquoise, quartz and azurite.
+Although mined in a number of locations worldwide large quantities of commercial grade chrysocolla come from Israel and Africa and in particular the Democratic Republic of Congo.
+This popular stone is often associated with the minerals malachite, turquoise, quartz, azurite and other copper minerals.

-When used in alternative therapies such as crystal healing chrysocolla is believed to provide inner strength during periods of stress or grief, promote harmony and eliminate negativity.
+When used in holistic therapies such as crystal healing chrysocolla is believed to provide inner strength during periods of stress or grief, promote harmony and eliminate negativity.

 History of Chrysocolla

 The name chrysocolla comes from the Greek word 'chrysos' meaning gold and 'kolla' meaning glue which translates as gold-solder.
 When used in ancient texts the word referred to a solder used on gold but it's uncertain whether that referred to green copper carbonate otherwise known as malachite or blue hydrated copper silicate which is the stone known today as chrysocolla.
 Despite tests being carried out on gold artifacts this question remains unanswered.